averageyogi/plex-collection-maker/README.md

 Below are examples of collection configuration files.
 Only the collection title header and items list are necessary to create a collection, but there are many other options available.

-These are the outputs of the dump functions and include the Plex GUID for each item.
+The outputs with Plex GUIDs are the result of the dump functions.
 These are also not necessary, but should ensure accurate item identification when adding to a collection.
-IMDB, TMDB, and TVDB GUIDs can also be used for identification.
+IMDB, TMDB, and TVDB GUIDs can also be used for identification, see Plex support articles on file naming for [shows](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/) and [movies](https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/).

 ---
 Sample movie collection config